Why Shares of FedEx Are Falling Today

 So what

+Shipping stocks have been under pressure since the coronavirus first began to flare up in China, with investors worried a slowdown in economic activity in Asia would lead to falling freight volumes globally.
+As the virus has spread into new regions, the impact on transports has almost surely grown; however, until the outbreak is under control, it is hard to quantify what exactly that impact will be.

+Morgan Stanley analyst Ravi Shanker said on Tuesday that he expects FedEx to miss expectations when it releases fiscal third-quarter results mid-month and that the company could lower its full-year guidance.
+The spread of coronavirus "casts a cloud and headlines will continue to drive the stock," Shanker warns.

-The slowdown comes at an inopportune time for FedEx, which struggled in 2019 due to trade wars and a slowdown in China.
-The company was facing revenue headwinds at the same time it was investing billions to increase its U.S. capacity.
+The weakness comes at an inopportune time for FedEx, which struggled in 2019 due to trade wars and a slowdown in China.
+The company faced revenue headwinds at the same time it was investing billions to increase its U.S. capacity.

-FedEx had hoped to see some of the benefit of that investment trickling into results starting this year.
-Given the volume slowdown that has already occurred due to virus-related shutdowns in China, and the growing uncertainty as the virus spreads into new markets, it now seems unlikely FedEx's recovery will come as quickly as investors had hoped.
+FedEx had hoped to see that investment in U.S. capacity pay off via higher shipment volumes in 2020, but with overall shipping demand curtailed due to the COVID-19 outbreak, that payoff now seems unlikely to materialize as quickly as the company, and its investors, had hoped.

 Now what